-The following are FY 2017 NSGP evaluation criteria:
+The following are FY 2018 NSGP evaluation criteria:

-- State and Federal verification that the nonprofit organization is located within one of the FY 2017 UASI-designated urban areas, listed in Appendix A FY 2017 NSGP UASI-Designated Urban Areas - Identification and substantiation of current or persistent threats or attacks (from within or outside the U.S.) by a terrorist organization, network, or cell against the applicant based on their ideology, beliefs, or mission - Symbolic value of the site(s) as a highly recognized regional and/or national or historical institution(s) that renders the site a possible target of terrorism - Role of the applicant nonprofit organization in responding to or recovering from terrorist attacks - Findings from previously conducted threat and/or vulnerability assessments - Integration of nonprofit preparedness with broader state and local preparedness efforts - Complete and feasible IJ that addresses an identified risk, including the assessed threat, vulnerability, and consequence of the risk, and proposes building or sustaining a core capability identified in the Goal

-History of prior funding under NSGP.
-Not having received prior year funding is a positive factor when calculating the state score of the application; see Section E. Application Review Information - Review and Selection Process for additional information.
+- For NSGP-UA only: State and Federal verification that the nonprofit organization is located within one of the FY 2018 UASI-designated urban areas, listed in Appendix A FY 2018 NSGP UASI-designated urban areas. - Identification and substantiation of current or persistent threats or attacks (from within or outside the U.S.) by a terrorist organization, network, or cell against the applicant based on their ideology, beliefs, or mission - Symbolic value of the site(s) as a highly recognized regional and/or national or historical institution(s) that renders the site a possible target of terrorism - Role of the applicant nonprofit organization in responding to or recovering from terrorist attacks - Findings from previously conducted threat and/or vulnerability assessments - Integration of nonprofit preparedness with broader state and local preparedness efforts - Complete and feasible IJ that addresses an identified risk, including the assessed threat, vulnerability, and consequence of the risk, and proposes building or sustaining a core capability identified in the Goal - For NSGP-UA only: History of prior funding under NSGP.
+Not having received prior year funding is a positive factor when calculating the state score of the application; see Section E. Application Review Information Review and Selection Process for additional information.